-Feilden Clegg Bradley Studios have experience in designing for education, housing, masterplanning and urban design as well as places for art and the creative reuse of historic buildings.
+Feilden Clegg Bradley Studios has experience in designing for education, housing, masterplanning and urban design as well as places for art and the creative reuse of historic buildings.

-We started small 40 years ago and, in spite of our growth to over 200 staff, we continue to be committed to social and humanistic values in our work.
-We are proud to have won the RIBA Stirling Prize for Accordia, a scheme which is widely regarded as setting a new benchmark for housing in the UK.
+We started small 40 years ago and have grown to over 200 staff.
+We continue to be committed to social and humanistic values in our work and are proud to have won the RIBA Stirling Prize for Accordia, a scheme which is widely regarded as setting a new benchmark for housing in the UK.

 From large-scale urban design to the all-important incidental spaces in our buildings, architecture can have a positive impact on society and humanity.
 We create buildings and spaces that develop our culture and enhance our communities.
 It’s also a way of life for us and gives us a platform from which to engage in wider political issues from a cycling culture to a stance on creative education and an approach to heritage in the built environment.

-Today, low energy design is more main-stream but our interest in reducing embodied energy and our commitment to the wider social aspects of sustainability still mark us out as leaders in environmental design.
+Since our inception, we have pioneered designs that have a light touch on the planet, low in carbon and energy-use: a new minimalism that helps us and our clients to mitigate the impact of climate change.
+While low-energy design is no longer radical, our interest in reducing both embodied energy and whole lifecycle energy consumption, and our commitment to the wider social aspects of sustainability still mark us out as leaders in environmental design.

 Social and environmental responsibility is at the heart of our practice.
 We are committed to designing communities at home and abroad that support sustainable lifestyles and accommodate different patterns of living, learning and working.
 Our buildings aim to provide a strong sense of identity for their users.